ogadarita/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Contributions:

-Contributions to this repository are welcome!
+Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, feel free to create a pull request or open an issue.